 Praised as “one of the finest trumpeters of his generation,” John Marchiando currently serves as Assistant Professor at the University of New Mexico.
-Additionally, he performs as Principal Trumpet with the New Mexico Philharmonic, Trumpeter in the Summit Brass and Trumpeter in Tromba Mundi.
+Additionally, he performs as Principal Trumpet with the New Mexico Philharmonic, Trumpeter in the Summit Brass, Enchantment Brass Quintet, Tromba Mundi, and MarchianDUO, a trumpet duo with his wife, Brynn Marchiando.

-A committed music educator, Marchiando has given master classes and clinics worldwide, including at renowned institutions such as the Rafael Méndez Brass Institute, College-Conservatory of Music (CCM), University of Illinois, University of Colorado, University of Denver, Royal Northern College of Music (UK), Messiah College, and West Chester University (PA).
-He has served as adjudicator for the National Trumpet Competition and for state competitions and festivals in New Mexico and Arizona.
+A committed music educator, Marchiando has given master classes and clinics worldwide, including at renowned institutions such as the National Trumpet Competition, International Trumpet Guild Conference, Rafael Méndez Brass Institute, College-Conservatory of Music (CCM), University of Illinois, University of Colorado, Royal Northern College of Music (UK), Messiah College, Oklahoma State University, and many more.
+He has served as adjudicator for the National Trumpet Competition, International Trumpet Guild Solo Competition, and for state competitions and festivals in New Mexico and Arizona.
 John also appears regularly as a clinician at high schools across the southwest.
 Previously, Dr. Marchiando held positions on the faculties of the University of Toledo and Arizona State University.

 Active also as a soloist, John has performed with ensembles across the globe, including appearances with the Summit Brass, Denver Municipal Band, New Mexico Philharmonic, United States Navy Band, Santa Fe Symphony, Albuquerque Concert Band, Canticum Novum, La Crosse Symphony Orchestra, Chatter 20-21, and more.
 He has performed recitals and solos at the International Trumpet Guild Conference, Rafael Méndez Brass Institute, Thailand Brass and Percussion Conference, International Trumpet Festival at West Chester University, National Trumpet Competition, CBDNA National Conference, and at universities and high schools worldwide.